FusionAuth/fusionauth-site/site/_drafts/fusionauth-example-react.md

 ### Redirecting

-The heart of an Express app is `index.js`.
+The heart of an Express app is your `index.js`.
+That's what we title the heart of most apps, including React, so keep that in mind as you join me in constantly opening the wrong one.

 ```
 server
 └─index.js*
 ```

-This is pretty standard, so I'm not going to go too deep on how it works; check out the [Express docs](https://expressjs.com/en/starter/hello-world.html) if you need more info.
+The following Express index is pretty standard, so I'm not going to go too deep on how it works; the [official Express docs](https://expressjs.com/en/starter/hello-world.html) do a better job of explaining it than I would, anyway.

-We'll initialize `app`, set up a `/` route, and start the server on `localhost:9000`:
+We'll initialize `app`, set up a `/` route (the root route), and start the server on `localhost:9000`:

 `server/index.js`